 Studies show that Vieques was first inhabited by Native Americans who came from South America about 1500 years before Christopher Columbus set foot in Puerto Rico in 1493.
-After a brief battle between local Indians and Spaniards, the Spaniards took control of the island, turning the locals into their slaves.
+After a brief battle, the Spaniards took control of the island, turning the locals into their slaves.
 In 1811, Don Salvador Melendez, then governor of Puerto Rico, sent military commander Juan Rosello to begin what later became the take-over of Vieques by the people of Puerto Rico.
 In 1816, Vieques was visited by Simón Bolívar.
 Teofilo Jose Jaime Maria Gillou, who is recognized as the founder of Vieques as a town, arrived in 1823, marking a period of economic and social change for the island of Vieques.

 Young Milivi Adams, a Vieques native who was a cancer patient, became the protester’s symbol child in their quest to liberate the island of the bombings.
 On the morning of November 17, 2002, she died.

 On May 1, 2003, the military commenced their exit out of Vieques, an event covered by media worldwide.
 At 12:01 AM EST of that day, a street party erupted all over Vieques celebrating the military’s move out of the island.
 The celebration turned violent as celebrants destroyed $750,000 of facilities turned over to the local government by the U.S. Navy.